Help! My toddler won’t eat meat!

 Trim down the serving size

 Instead, offering smaller portions, and portions that are cut into smaller pieces, and even mixed into other dishes, may be the best way to convince Baby that meat isn’t so bad.
-Strategies like this don’t have to last forever and can help to build a toddler’s appetite for meat until he’s really enjoying it, and may be ready for more.
+Strategies like this don’t have to last forever and can help to build a toddler’s appetite for meat until they're really enjoying it, and may be ready for more.

 Offer choices